Wilburn, Arkansas

 Wilburn is an unincorporated community and census-designated place (CDP) in Cleburne County, Arkansas, United States.
 Wilburn is located on Arkansas Highway 110, 8 mi east of Heber Springs.
 Wilburn has a post office with ZIP code 72179.

 It was first listed as a CDP in the 2020 census with a population of 132.

-District 64 State Representative John Russell Payton, a Republican and an automobile dealer in Beebe, maintains his state office in Wilburn.

 The Concord School District operates area schools, including Concord High School.
 On July 1, 2004, the Wilburn School District consolidated into the Concord School District.